ga-wdi-exercises/wdi22-javascript-cheatsheets/conditionals.md

   if (age >= 65) {
     console.log('You may be eligible for Medicare!')
   } else if (age >= 26) {
-    console.log('You will need to acqurie your own health insurance either from an employer or via the exchanges.')
+    console.log('You will need to acquire your own health insurance either from an employer or via the exchanges.')
   } else {
     if (parentsHaveInsurance === 'yes') {
       console.log('You can use your parents insurance!')
     } else {
-      console.log('Because your parents don't have insurance, you will need to acquire it from the exchanges or an employer.')
+      console.log('Because your parents don\'t have insurance, you will need to acquire it from the exchanges or an employer.')
   }
 }
 }